DataBiosphere/terra-java-project-template/README.md

 1. Clone this repo to an empty directoy.
 2. Run `rm -rf .git` to clear git
 3. Run `git init` to initialize a new git repo with these files
-4. Make a commit with the files
-5. Modify files with your project-specific information
+4. Modify files with your project-specific information
+    1. Update [`CODEOWNERS` file](.github/CODEOWNERS) with the team that owns this repository
-    1. Update `settings.gradle` `rootProject.name` with the name of your project
+    2. Update [`settings.gradle`](./settings.gradle) `rootProject.name` with the name of your project
-    2. Update `env.db.name` in `src/main/resources/application.yml` with your database name.
+    3. Update `env.db.name` in `src/main/resources/application.yml` with your database name.
         - Note, this template project is set up to use a cloud sql database for local development.
         - That's appropriate for most projects, but for applications with frequent queries and/or developers with slow internet connections, a local dockerized postgres may provide a faster development experience.
         - See the local dev resources in [Terra Workspace Data Service](https://github.com/DataBiosphere/terra-workspace-data-service/tree/main/local-dev) for scripts for using local Dockerized postgres.
-    3. Run `gradle build` to confirm tests pass
+    4. Run `gradle build` to confirm tests pass
+5. Make a commit with the files
 6. Write your code!

 ```text